 When to claim Social Security is arguably the most consequential financial decision you'll make in retirement.
 Claim at 62 and you lock in a permanently reduced benefit.
 Wait until 70 and you receive 76% more each month than if you'd claimed at 62.
 For a couple, this decision can mean a difference of $200,000-$500,000 in lifetime benefits.

 Yet nearly 30% of retirees claim at the earliest possible age (62), often without understanding the long-term implications.
-This article provides a data-driven analysis to help you make the optimal choice for your situation.
+This article provides a data-driven analysis to help you make the optimal choice — or try our retirement planner to compare claiming strategies with your own numbers.

 Every year you delay Social Security from 62 to 70 increases your monthly benefit by approximately 7-8%.
 This increase is guaranteed, inflation-adjusted for life, and applies to survivor benefits—making it one of the best "investments" available to retirees.